10-7 months before thesis submission

 In this step, you must officially register your thesis at the Examination Office (Prüfungsamt).

 After the MLS Secretary provides you with the registration form signed by Prof. Niepert, send it via e-mail to the Examination Office.
 Your registration will be confirmed also via e-mail.
+After this happens, you have six months to submit your thesis.
 If the deadline is a public holiday or weekend, it will end on the subsequent working day.
-Once you have registered your thesis at the Examination Office, you have six months to submit your thesis.

 Meet your Advisor at least every two weeks so he/she can provide feedback on your work and progress.